quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/build-commands.md

 desc: The Quasar CLI list of commands when developing or building a Browser Extension (BEX).
 ---

-With the [Quasar CLI](/start/quasar-cli), it is incredibly easy to develop and build Browser Extension distributables.
-Below, we'll explain the two processes in detail.

 ## Developing

 Start developing a Browser Extension with just one command.